Graham Chapman: Early life and education

-Graham Chapman was born on 8 January 1941 at the Stoneygate Nursing Home, Stoneygate, Leicester, Leicestershire, the son of policeman Walter Chapman and Edith Towers.
+Chapman was born on 8 January 1941 at the Stoneygate Nursing Home, Stoneygate, Leicester, the son of policeman Walter Chapman and Edith Towers.
 Walter Chapman was a police constable at the time of Graham's birth; he ended his career as a chief inspector.
 He had been trained as a French polisher for a coffin-maker before entering the police force in the 1930s.

 Chapman had an elder brother, John, who was born in 1936.
 They had, according to Chapman and his brother, an "extremely poor upbringing".
 One of Chapman's earliest memories was seeing the remains of Polish airmen who had suffered an aeroplane accident near Leicester, later saying the sight remained in his memory.

 Chapman was educated at Melton Mowbray Grammar School.
 He showed a strong affinity for science, sports and amateur dramatics and was singled out for attention when a local paper reviewed his performance of Mark Antony in Shakespeare's Julius Caesar.
 Graham and his brother John were both avid fans of radio comedy, being especially fond of The Goon Show and Robert Moreton's skill of telling jokes the wrong way round and reversing punchlines.
 Biographer Jim Yoakum said "the radio shows didn't necessarily make him laugh".

-In 1959, Chapman began to study medicine at Emmanuel College, Cambridge.
+In 1959, Chapman began reading medicine at Emmanuel College, Cambridge.
 He joined the Cambridge Footlights, where he first began writing with John Cleese.
 Following graduation, Chapman joined the Footlights show Cambridge Circus and toured New Zealand, deferring his medical studies for a year.
 After the tour, he continued his studies at St Bartholomew's Medical College, but became torn between whether to pursue a career in medicine or acting.
 His brother John later said, "He [Graham] wasn't ever driven to go into medicine... it wasn't his life's ambition."